 Visiting Trillium Lake

-Trillium Lake is located in the Mount Hood National Forest, about 60 miles west of Portland.
+Trillium Lake is located in the Mount Hood National Forest, about 60 miles east of Portland.
 It’s just south of Government Camp and is a must-do detour when in the area!

 Things To Do at Trillium Lake

 There’s plenty to keep you busy around the lake but doing pretty much nothing is also totally acceptable here as well.
 This lake is for the adventurous AND for those just wanting a tranquil getaway.